techmeetup/techmeetup.co.uk/_posts/2011-04-05-Tech-Meetup-Edinburgh-april.markdown

 Then some more speakers talking about their projects: Tom Beddard talks about <a href="http://fractal.io/">http://fractal.io/</a> and Gavin Robertson talks about <a href="http://www.okmyway.com/">http://www.okmyway.com/</a>

-To finish the night up Jennie Lees, now working for Google, will be back in town and has kindly agreed to do a quick Q&A session.
+To finish the night up Jennie Lees, now working for Google, will be back in town and has kindly agreed to do a quick Q&amp;A session.
 To ask your question visit <a href="http://techmeetuptalks.posterous.com/qa-session-with-jennie-lees-from-google">http://techmeetuptalks.posterous.com/qa-session-with-jennie-lees-from-google</a>